rasbt/LLMs-from-scratch/ch05/03_bonus_pretraining_on_gutenberg/README.md

 ### 1) Download the dataset

+In this section, we download books from Project Gutenberg using code from the [`pgcorpus/gutenberg`](https://github.com/pgcorpus/gutenberg) GitHub repository.

 As of this writing, this will require approximately 50 GB of disk space, but it may be more depending on how much Project Gutenberg grew since then.

 Follow these steps to download the dataset: